The kings of the world are growing old,

 So for now and the next year, the Republicans will have their prime war-mongering and fear-raising theme for the election season.
 And Obama may establish his legacy as a peacemaker.
 To his supporters he will have justified the Nobel Peace Prize that he received at the beginning of his presidency, apparently in hopes that he might become a peacemaker.
 Wasn’t that award another charade?

 Shouldn’t we wonder why he has really spent so much time and energy on this project?
 Paul Craig Roberts comments on the broader geopolitical issues:

 All that the agreement with Iran means is that Washington has belatedly realized that the concocted Iranian and Muslim threats are using up time, energy, and resources that Washington needs to apply to Russia and China.
 Moreover, there were too many threats for the American people to know which was paramount.

 Noam Chomsky adds: “There’s nothing Iran could do with a nuclear weapon, except as a deterrent.
 And there are two countries in the region that freely use force and violence in the region: the U.S. and Israel.”

 I’ll offer another opinion: big financial players have long lusted to attain entry into this lucrative market region saturated with oil.
 Professor Beeman has just returned from an extensive trip to Iran, which was “…prepared for foreign investment, which, based on the enormous number of foreign businessmen and women I met seems to be inevitable…”

 Despite decades of demonizing the Iranians, Washington always knows that Wall Street has the final say.
 Meanwhile, liberals have another reason to ignore Obama’s real legacy, the Trans Pacific Partnership deal.

 Forget the fear-mongers.
-As with Cuba, watch to see who actually profits.
+As with Cuba and North Korea, watch to see who actually profits.
 Follow the money.
 Cui bono?